Policy Details Page

 Network Security and Privacy

-Staff, students, or other users should not expect privacy when using the district's network.
-The district reserves the right to disclose any electronic messages to law enforcement officials or third-parties as appropriate.
+Staff, students, or other users of district-owned devices should not expect privacy when using the District’s network.
+The District reserves the right to disclose any electronic messages to law enforcement officials or third-parties as appropriate.
 All documents are subject to the public records disclosure laws of the State of Washington.

 The following procedures are designed to safeguard network user accounts: